DavideTriso/aria-dialog/README.md

 A compatible **extension to dynamically generate and inject dialogs in the DOM** is provided at [https://github.com/DavideTriso/aria-dialog-generator](https://github.com/DavideTriso/aria-dialog-generator).

+## Future plans

+* Support for non-modal dialogs.
+* Better SCSS: Mixins to quickly build awesome dialogs will be provided.
+* Better integration with **t** css framework.
+* Hash navigation and deep linking.

 ## LICENSE

 This project is licensed under the terms of the **MIT license**.